 Organic waste or recyclable materials are unnecessarily going to incineration — including materials such as plastic, that are potentially hazardous to health when burnt.
 Once these materials are burnt, they are lost and can't be used within a circular economy.

 Together with the Evening Standard, Midtown is joining the mission to make sure our city remains the best place in the world.
 And one that chooses sustainable sources over plastic.
 Future London is a two-year campaign that will focus on tackling five issues that matter to Londoners like you, with a practical and positive approach.
-The London Evening Standard have teamed up with major London businesses including UBER, Source London, Google and BEE Midtown to drive the campaign forward.
+The London Evening Standard have teamed up with major London businesses including UBER, Source London, Google and Midtown BID to drive the campaign forward.

 The big five include the: